universalbit-dev/gekko-m4-globular-cluster/plugins/tradingAdvisor/tradingAdvisor.md

 - **`WrappedStrategy.js`**: Provides the wrapper for strategy methods.
 - **`CandleBatcher.js`**: Handles batching of market candles.

+## License

+This module is licensed under the MIT License.
+Copyright 2014-2017 Mike van Rossum.

 ---

 This documentation is designed to help developers and users better understand and utilize the `tradingAdvisor.js` module in the Gekko M4 trading bot.